Crimson Glory: Death of Midnight, Todd LaTorre, and break-up (2009–2013)

-Return with Travis Wills (2023–present)
+Return with Travis Wills and Chasing the Hydra (2023–present)

 On December 22, 2023, the band announced they had returned with new vocalist Travis Wills and new guitarist Mark "Borgy" Borgmeyer.
-They also released a new single, "Triskaideka", and will be releasing a second new single, "Indelible Ashes", in the near future.
-Finally, the band announced several live shows to take place in October 2024 in Europe.
-Crimson Glory also plans on releasing a new album around late 2025 or early 2026.
+They also released a new single, "Triskaideka", and would be releasing a second new single, "Indelible Ashes", in the near future.
+They also announced several live shows to take place in October 2024 in Europe.
+In 2025, the band participated in the Hell's Heroes music festival held at the White Oak Music Hall in Houston.

+Crimson Glory's first studio album in 27 years, Chasing the Hydra, was released on April 17, 2026.

 Side projects

 In March 2001, Wade Black and Ben Jackson launched a project called Sector 9 with the drummer Jesse "Martillio" Rojas and bass guitarist Chris Baylor.
 In July 2001, Ben Jackson left the band to concentrate on his solo career.
 Jesse Martillo and Chris Baylor also left.
 Baylor joined Ben Jackson Group and they released an album in 2001.
 Wade Black went on to front Seven Witches in 2000, Leash Law in 2004 and Leatherwolf in 2006.

 Meanwhile, Midnight was scheduled to work with the guitarist Luca Turilli from Rhapsody.
 He later started to work on a demo tape called Songs from the Attic.
 He asked his fans via Blabbermouth if they would be willing to buy MP3s instead of a CD.
 The demo was delayed two times, once because of a post-9/11 power outage.
 The title was later changed to M and was finally released as an EP on November 30.
 While working on the EP Midnight had joined forces with former Atheist guitarist Rand Burkey.
 They started composing material for an album, under the projected title of Cookooflower.
 A demo from Cookooflower was going to be included on the EP.
 He later dropped Cookooflower project and the inclusion of the two songs with Burkey after failing to agree in the contract.
 Burkey uploaded one song to MP3.com for promotional purposes.